Chrischn/Project-Tessera/README.md

 ### Why is it called "Project Tessera"?

-* To cite the legend himself, Soren Johnson, Lead Designer & AI Programmer of Civilization 4: ["Civilization is a Tile-Based game.
-That's the fundamental feature of the game."](https://www.youtube.com/watch?v=y7AV3tNYd5g&t=2533s)
+* To cite the legend himself, Soren Johnson, Lead Designer & AI Programmer of Civilization 4: "Civilization is a [Tile-Based game](https://www.youtube.com/watch?v=y7AV3tNYd5g&t=2533s).
+That's the fundamental feature of the game."

-Great, but what's that got to do with "Tessera"?
+Great!
+But what's that got to do with the word "Tessera"!?

-* Tessera [Wikipedia](https://en.wikipedia.org/wiki/Tessera): "A tessera (plural: tesserae, diminutive tessella) is an individual tile, usually formed in the shape of a square, used in creating a mosaic."
+* [Wikipedia](https://en.wikipedia.org/wiki/Tessera): *"A tessera (plural: tesserae, diminutive tessella) is an individual tile, usually formed in the shape of a square, used in creating a mosaic."*

-Is there a more fitting name to use as a working title to describe a tile-based historic game?
+Is there a more fitting name to use as a working title to describe a tile-based historic game??

-* Also Tessera/Tessara means "four" [Wiktionary](https://en.wiktionary.org/wiki/tessera-#English) in old-greek... this must be destiny!
+* Also: Tessera/Tessara means "four" [Wiktionary](https://en.wiktionary.org/wiki/tessera-#English) in old-greek... it must be destiny!

 ### Some more inspiration:
 * [Civilization IV: Prototyping](https://www.youtube.com/watch?v=QTM7TT7bOUk)